 Louise Lathrup Kelley (1893-1963) was an American businesswoman and land developer who planned and developed what is now the city of Lathrup Village, Michigan.
 In 1923, Louise and her mother Annie began buying land in a then-rural area of Southfield Township in Oakland County, Michigan, north of Detroit.
 The area was thought to be strategically located because of its elevation, centrality, roads and transportation.

 In 1953, Lathrup Village became a 1.5-square-mile city.
 It is situated east and west of Southfield Rd. and north and south of the I-696 expressway.
-The first city offices were located in the House in the Woods, where they remained until 1962.
+The first city offices were located in the House-in-the Woods, where they remained until 1962.
 The house was destroyed by fire in 2009.

 President: Robin Roberts

-Vice President: Brigid Taylor
+Vice President: Michael Griffin

 Secretary: Annette Kingsbury